New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Who does ABA Therapy help?

-ABA is a widely used treatment for individuals with Autism Spectrum Disorders (ASD) for over half a century.
-Countless studies prove that it’s the gold standard form of therapy for managing disruptive or destructive behavior, improving language skills, motor skills, eye contact, and enhancing patients’ ability to focus.
-For many children with autism, this can have a transformative impact on quality of life and long-term learning outcomes.
+ABA has been a widely used treatment for individuals with Autism Spectrum Disorders (ASD) since its inception over half a century ago.
+Countless studies prove that it’s the gold standard form of therapy for managing disruptive or destructive behavior, improving:

 Adult Woman Reading a Book to A Young Boy